-Palliative medications are one component of a 'whole-person' approach to supporting people with life-limiting and terminal illnesses.
-Medications may be needed to treat and / or prevent symptoms associated with the palliative diagnosis.
+Palliative medicines are one component of a 'whole-person' approach to supporting people with life-limiting and terminal illnesses.
+Medicines may be needed to treat and / or prevent symptoms associated with the palliative diagnosis.
 These include problems such as pain, nausea and vomiting, depression, shortness of breath, among other issues.
 Some specific disease modifying treatments aimed at controlling and slowing down the progress of a disease (rather than curing it), are also often called 'palliative treatments'.
 This may include chemotherapy, hormone treatments and radiotherapy.
 For more information about these go to the National Cancer Institute website, or the Cancer Council of Australia website.

 The classes of medication commonly used in palliative care are: